 The History of the Tooth Fairy

-In Western cultures, the Tooth Fairy is a mythical creature that, when a child loses one of their teeth and places it under a pillow, replaces the tooth with a small gift for the child.
-The legend comes from one of the earliest written records of Norse mythology in which children were paid after losing their first baby tooth.
+In Western cultures, the Tooth Fairy is a mythical creature.
+When a child loses one of their teeth and places it under a pillow, the Tooth Fairy replaces the tooth with a small gift for the child.
+The legend comes from one of the earliest written records of Norse mythology.
+Here, children were paid after losing their first baby tooth.

-Following this first mention, in the Middle Ages, several competing legends arose around baby teeth.
+In the Middle Ages, several competing legends arose around baby teeth.
 One from England told children to burn their teeth to avoid difficulties in the afterlife.
-Another Norse ritual involved wearing children’s teeth to battle to bring good luck.
+Another Norse ritual involved wearing children’s teeth to battle for good luck.

 All these traditions contributed to the tale of the Tooth Fairy that exists today which took its current form in the 1900’s.